Needles, Sharps & Syringes

 Safe Disposal in Carver County

-Step 1: Use a Red Sharps Container
+1. Use a Red Sharps Container

 • Do not use plastic bottles, coffee cans, or other household containers.

-Step 2: Fill and Seal Properly
+2. Fill and Seal Properly

-• Place sharps into the container point-first.
+• Place sharps in the container point-first.

 • Keep the lid closed and tightly sealed at all times.

-Step 3: Drop Off at the Environmental Center
+3. Drop Off at the Environmental Center

 Additional Options